 Statutory grounds and causes for the action:

-For all disciplinary actions listed in section (1)(a) through (f) the statutory grounds are ORS 240.570(3).
+For all disciplinary actions listed in section (1)(a) through (d) the statutory grounds are ORS 240.570(3).
 The cause for the disciplinary action is “Inability or unwillingness to fully and faithfully perform the duties of the position satisfactorily.”

 At the agency’s sole discretion, for management service removal and restoration to prior classified service, the statutory grounds are ORS 240.570(3) and 240.570(1).